nuclio/nuclio/docs/tasks/deploying-functions.md

 The entry point, essentially a function native to the runtime, is called whenever one of the configured triggers receives an event (more on configuring triggers later).

 > **Note:** Nuclio supports configuring multiple triggers for a single function.
-For example, the same function can be called both via calling an HTTP endpoint and posting to a Kafka stream.
-Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (for example, `event.GetBody()`).
-Others may want to behave differently, using the event's trigger information to determine through which trigger it arrived.
+> For example, the same function can be called either by calling an HTTP endpoint and by posting to a Kafka stream.
+> Some functions can behave uniformly, as accessing many properties of the event is identical regardless of triggers (for example, `event.GetBody`).
+> Other functions might want to behave differently, using the event's trigger information to determine through which trigger it arrived.

 The entry point may return a response which is handled differently based on which trigger configured the function.
 Some synchronous triggers (like HTTP) expect a response, some (like RabbitMQ) expect an ack or nack and others (like cron) ignore the response altogether.